-Then the analyst determines the ‘argument substance’, which is defined as the specific combination of the types of statements.
+The analyst subsequently determines the ‘argument substance’, which is defined as the specific combination of the types of statements.
 In this case, the conclusion is a legal qualification, which counts as a statement of value (V), and the premise is a statement of fact (F).
 The argument thus combines a statement of value with a statement of fact (abbreviated as ‘VF’).

 The systematic name provides the analyst with information about the so-called ‘lever’ of the argument, which is a formulation of its underlying mechanism and plays an important role in the evaluation of the argument (see Wagemans 2019).
 In this case, the systematic name tells us that the argument is based on the relationship between the predicates X and Y. Since a fitting keyword for describing this relationship is ‘criterion’, the lever can be formulated as does not deprive the original owner of the use of an object (Y) is a CRITERION for not being theft (X).

 The example is taken from a comment on an article published on techdirt.com on 05.04.2010.